Menstrual synchrony

-After the initial studies, several papers were published reporting methodological flaws in studies reporting menstrual synchrony, including McClintock's study.
-In addition, other studies were published that failed to find synchrony.
+The menstrual synchrony theory of psychologist Martha McClintock proposes that living together would tend to synchronize the menstrual cycles of women.
+Although no scientific evidence has been found to support this theory, the (supposed) phenomenon was dubbed "the McClintock effect" or the "Wellesley effect" (named for the college where it reportedly occurred).
+McClintock's paper in Nature proposed that social interaction could affect the menstrual cycle, but her study had methodological flaws and other published studies failed to find synchrony.

 The proposed mechanisms have also received scientific criticism.
 Reviews in 2006 and 2013 concluded that menstrual synchrony likely does not exist.

 Overview

 Original study by Martha McClintock

 Martha McClintock published the first study on menstrual synchrony among women living together in dormitories at Wellesley College, a women's liberal arts college in Massachusetts, US.

 Proposed causes

 McClintock hypothesized that pheromones could cause menstrual cycle synchronization.
 However, other mechanisms have been proposed, most prominently synchronization with lunar phases.

 Efforts to replicate McClintock's results

 No scientific evidence supports the lunar hypothesis, and doubt has been cast on pheromone mechanisms.

 After the initial studies reporting menstrual synchrony began to appear in the scientific literature, other researchers began reporting the failure to find menstrual synchrony.

 These studies were followed by critiques of the methods used in early studies, which argued that biases in the methods used produced menstrual synchrony as an artifact.

-More recent studies, which took into account some of these methodological criticisms, have been performed.
-Menstrual synchrony was not found in some studies such as those done on a natural-fertility population, and college students living together like the original McClintock study Other studies asserted menstrual synchrony's existence, like those done in medical hostels, teammates that played basketball together, and coworkers.